 This course will study aging and factors influencing the aging process, identification of disorders and contagious diseases, and assessing clients to make appropriate referrals.

-BR122 Properties and Disorders of the Hair and Scalp This course will study the identification of disorders and contagious diseases of the scalp and hair.
+This course will study the identification of disorders and contagious diseases of the scalp and hair.